-The AR15, however, was not a popular civilian rifle.
-Throughout the 1960s and into the 1970s production numbers for the rifle rarely exceeded 3,500 a year.
+The AR-15, however, was not a popular civilian rifle.
+Throughout the 1960s and into the 1970s, production numbers for the rifle rarely exceeded 3,500 a year.
 When Colt’s patent on the rifle expired in 1977, there was not a lot of concern.

-The AR-15 And The Media
+The History Of The AR 15 And The Media

 Federal Assault Weapons Ban

 The second primary factor is the gun’s modularity.
 Virtually every major firearms manufacturer (with the exception of Glock) makes an AR variant rifle.
-Add to that hundreds of small manufacturers turning our receivers.
+Add to that hundreds of small manufacturers turning out receivers.
 There are hundreds more making AR-15 accessories.
 Then there are the 80% receivers that allow a skilled tool user to make their own firearm for personal use (not federally illegal but many states have outlawed it).

 Different AR-15 Variations